Star Wars Battlefront (2015 video game): Multiplayer

 This round-based game mode features all hero and villain characters from the Rebel Alliance and Galactic Empire.
-Teams of six must keep their three heroes or villains (four in the Outer Rim maps) alive while destroying the enemy heroes or villains of the other team.
+Teams of six must keep their three heroes or villains (four in the Outer Rim maps) alive while defeating the enemy heroes or villains of the other team.
 The heroes or villains are supported by infantry.
 For heroes and villains that have bodyguards, they are limited to two spawns only.
 The first team to win five rounds will win the match.